liljencrantz/crush/README.md

 How to invoke commands, pass arguments and set up pipelines are unchanged, as is the central concept of a current working directory .

-Trivial invocations, like `ls` or `find ..` work identically, but from there on, most things are different.
+Trivial invocations, like `ls` or `find .. | count` work identically, but from there on, most things are different.

 ## What does Crush do differently